Francisco Vassallo: First mayoral term (1820)

 Vassallo is remembered as the mayor who orchestrated the expulsion out of Puerto Rico of Ponce resident Lorenzo Matias Ras because, after consultation with the other residents of the town, he was considered an "undesirable" person to the community.

 On 27 February 1820, a large fire that "almost destroyed the early Ponce settlement" took place, prompting Governor Miguel de la Torre to order that "every male from 16 to 60 years old must become a [volunteer] firefighter".
 The fire destroyed 106 "of the best homes in town."
 Also in 1820, the first known division of the Ponce territory into barrios took place.
 Vassallo ordered the firing of the cannon atop Cerro del Vigía to alert the town dwellers to the fire.
-The fire was so devastating that 12 days later Puerto Rico governor Salvador Meléndez Bruna ordered the streets in Ponce to be widen before any rebuilding was allowed to begin.
+The fire was so devastating that 12 days later Puerto Rico governor Salvador Meléndez Bruna ordered the streets in Ponce to be widened before any rebuilding was allowed to begin.